-Creatomatic were approached by the University of Glasgow to pitch for their pioneering cancer research lab, the Glasgow Precision Oncology Laboratory (GPOL), in 2018.
+Creatomatic were approached by the University of Glasgow to pitch for their pioneering cancer research lab, the Glasgow Precision Oncology Laboratory (GPOL).

 Established in 2016, GPOL uses cutting-edge genomic sequencing technologies to apply and test precision-based medicines – a fascinating project, and a massive educational institution Creatomatic were naturally honoured to work with.